How CSRD Sparked a Strategic Shift in People Data Management at Bertelsmann

 "We thought turnover was rising, but after filtering out external factors, we found that the voluntary turnover had actually decreased, thanks to successful local initiatives," Marc says.
 "That's the power of analytics—moving from assumptions to facts."

 "The pilot revealed a lot of data gaps because local systems were often focused on payroll or performance history, rather than a holistic view of the employee," Marc said.
-"For the first time, we had the ability to visualise and investigate our entire workforce data, and that was eye-opening."
+"For the first time, we had the ability to visualize and investigate our entire workforce data, and that was eye-opening."

 Due to the successes of the pilot, Bertelsmann is now on a mission to scale Visier across the whole business and unlock the full potential of their workforce data, a decision that fills the team with a sense of accomplishment and anticipation for the future.